tonyscelentano/nextnet-media-compliance-and-sec-dossier/README.md

 Since then, other contractors have come forward to me, highlighting their willingness to give testimony.
 I've received additional documents and data - such as U.S. contractors receiving zeroed-out 1099-NEC tax forms, despite receiving tens of thousands of dollars in documented, processed payments - a discrepancy pointing directly to **federal tax reporting failures**.

+Because the contractors are not C-Corp or S-Corp entities, and they performed real work with real pay - there is absolutely zero reason to send them "corrected" $0 1099-NEC forms.

 <img width="1926" height="2711" alt="Corrected zeroed-out IRS Form 1099-NEC issued by NextNet Media demonstrating tax reporting discrepancies and spoliation" src="https://github.com/user-attachments/assets/4fa625f5-970b-4bd9-8779-9d477fbdc63b" />

 Why am I going public with this information?
 Because NextNet recapitalized in 2021, and are looking for an **EBITDA exit** within the year.
 They would be passing the compliance bag to the next buyer.